 Politics and Political Movements

-Selective: Papers of politicians, including U.S. senatorial papers, U.S. congressional papers for representatives from the 12th, 13th, and 15th Pennsylvania districts.
-Early-to-mid 20th century radical and political leftist collections, records, and materials, especially materials that intersect with the labor movement and their working class communities.
-Materials documenting contemporary electoral issues in Pennsylvania.
+Selective: Papers of significant political leaders and legislators including U.S. senatorial papers, U.S. congressional papers for representatives from Pennsylvania; Early-to-mid 20th century political collections and personal papers documenting third-party movements, grassroots political organizations, and political reform activists that intersect with working-class political issues and contemporary electoral issues in Pennsylvania.

 Religion and Occult

-Selective: Materials documenting the beliefs and practices of world religions including Buddhism, Daoism, Hinduism, Islam, and Judaism, especially where materials are related to local practices in Pennsylvania.
-Materials related to African diasporic and Indigenous religions and spiritual practices, and materials related to folklore traditions and occult practices, such as witchcraft, shamanism, and spiritualism.
+Selective: Materials documenting African diasporic and Indigenous religions and spiritual practices; materials related to folklore traditions and occult practices, such as witchcraft, shamanism, and spiritualism; Christianity and Christian Theology in Colonial Latin America

 Science, Technology, Engineering and Mathematics (STEM)